yunuchoe/traffic_simulator/README.md

-See written code in main.c in /src/main.c
+See main.c under the src folder